 Upon the successful migration process, the existing mailboxes will undergo a transformation into mail-enabled accounts.
 Subsequently, users will need to establish an Office 365 profile within their Outlook application.
 Once configured, Outlook will seamlessly establish connections with these accounts.
 However, it’s important to note that while a staged migration is adept at transferring user mailboxes, migrating the arbitration mailbox from Exchange 2010 to 2016, necessitates a distinct migration strategy.

 In order to successfully migrate mailboxes from an on-premises Exchange Server to Office 365, it is essential to have the identical business domain registered within Office 365.
 Therefore, it is imperative to confirm your ownership of this domain within the Office 365 environment.

 The verification process is a crucial step in any staged migration, as it serves to confirm your domain ownership within Office 365 as well.

 Once you have confirmed the validity of the domain name and determined the specific mailboxes you intend to migrate, you can proceed by generating a new CSV file containing pertinent information about the on-premises mailboxes.

 Three attributes are necessary for this process: Email Address, Password, and Force Change Password.
 Below is a fundamental example of a CSV file:

 The migration endpoint has all the required information of the settings/credentials to connect Exchange mailboxes to Office 365.
 The migration endpoint is also used to start the migration batch.

-In the Exchange Admin Center, go to Migration and batch.
-In the batch dashboard, choose the completed batch and remove it by clicking the Delete option.
-After completing the migration, you can setup new Office 365 accounts in Outlook and if AutoDiscover is not working for setup Office 365 account, then try to do it manually.
+Navigate to the Exchange Admin Center and access the “Migration and Batch” section.
+Within the batch dashboard, select the batch that has finished processing, and proceed to remove it by clicking on the “Delete” option.
+Once the migration process is successfully concluded, you can proceed to configure new Office 365 accounts in Outlook.
+In case the AutoDiscover is not working for setup Office 365 account, consider configuring it manually.